umaniwelisara/school_management/README.md

   4. Event Management.

 This project has been implemented for our third year module CSSE.
 A group of four members knows has Team Extreme has came up with this simple solution for a school.
+You may need to install Netbeans, MySQL database server and Java JDK to run this simple system.